pviwatkurkul/cse15l-lab-reports/lab-report-2.md

 }
 ~~~

-* With some connections, we can see that the array did not reverse correctly and instead erased the value of replaced element rather than switching the values.
-At index 4, the element should've been 4 as expected, but was instead 4, the original position of the original input.
+* With some connections, we can see that the array did not reverse correctly and instead erased the value of the replaced element rather than switching the values.
+At index 4, the element should've been 4 as expected, but was instead 7, the original position of the original input.

 ~~~
 {